Building And Maintaining Relationships During Self-isolation Isn’t Easy: Remote Relationship Therapy

 Jean-Paul Sartre famously wrote that “Hell is other people.”
 While it may seem contradictory, even those of us who agree with this sentiment also recognize a strong desire to build close, meaningful relationships with other people.

-This seeming contradiction lies at the heart of our approach to helping people develop meaningful relationships with other people in our virtual therapy and therapy sessions in our offices in Lower Manhattan and Park Slope, Brooklyn.
+This seeming contradiction lies at the heart of our approach to helping people develop meaningful relationships with other people in therapy sessions in our offices in Lower Manhattan and Park Slope, Brooklyn, as well as in our virtual therapy offerings.
 It begins with a serious acceptance that people are difficult.
-Do we mean to say that people are inherently (i.e. that we’ve biologically evolved that way) difficult?
+Do we mean to say that people are inherently (i.e. that we've biologically evolved that way) difficult?
 Probably not.
-We suspect that the ways people are difficult is a product of a long history of people doing a poor job of building with one another.
+We suspect that the ways people are difficult are a product of a long history of people doing a poor job of building with one another.

 A bit of cultural commentary